CarDD: A New Dataset for Vision-based Car Damage Detection: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utomatic} car damage assessment systems can effectively reduce human efforts and largely increase damage inspection efficiency.
 Deep-learning-aided car damage assessment has thrived in the car insurance business in recent years \cite{01}.
-The regular claims involving minor exterior car damages (\textit{e.g.}, scratches, dents, and cracks) can be detected automatically, sparing a tremendous amount of time and money for car insurance companies.
+Regular claims involving minor exterior car damages (\textit{e.g.}, scratches, dents, and cracks) can be detected automatically, sparing a tremendous amount of time and money for car insurance companies.
 Therefore, the research on car damage assessment gains many concerns.

-The objective of vision-based car damage assessment is to locate and classify the damages on the vehicle and visualize them by contouring their exact locations.
-Car damage assessment is closely linked to the task of visual detection and segmentation, where the deep neural networks have shown a promising capability \cite{24,19}.
-Several studies have attempted to adopt neural network to tackle the tasks of car damage classification \cite{02,03,04,05,06}, detection \cite{07,08,09}, and segmentation \cite{10,11}.
+Vision-based car damage assessment aims to locate and classify the damages on the vehicle and visualize them by contouring their exact locations.
+Car damage assessment is closely linked to the task of visual detection and segmentation, where deep neural networks have shown a promising capability \cite{24,19}.
+Several studies have attempted to adopt neural networks to tackle the tasks of car damage classification \cite{02,03,04,05,06}, detection \cite{07,08,09}, and segmentation \cite{10,11}.
 For the classification problem, some previous work \cite{02,03,06} applies CNN-based models to identify the damage category.
 And for the object detection and instance segmentation task, YOLO \cite{24}, and Mask R-CNN \cite{19} are mostly referenced, respectively.

 However, due to the insufficient datasets for training such models, the research on vehicle damage assessment is far behind.
 Although the dataset presented by \cite{14} is publicly available, it can only be used for damage type classification.
 Recall that, the objective of car damage assessment is damage detection and segmentation.
 Existing works are often conducted on private datasets \cite{02,03,05,06,07,08,09,10,11}, and hence the performance of different approaches can not be fairly compared, further hindering the development of this field.